"Scheme-theoretic images" of morphisms of stacks: Moduli of finite height -modules and Galois representations

 \subsection{Projective modules over power series and Laurent series rings}

-In this section we discuss some foundational results concerning finitely generated modules over the power series ring $A[[u]]$ and the Laurent series ring $A((u))$, where $A$ is an arbitrary (not necessarily Noetherian) commutative ring.
-In particular, we recall some deep results of Drinfeld~\cite{MR2181808} on the \emph{fpqc}-local nature of projectivity.
+We begin with a discussion of some foundational results concerning finitely generated modules over the power series ring $A[[u]]$ and the Laurent series ring $A((u))$, where $A$ is an arbitrary (not necessarily Noetherian) commutative ring.
+In particular, we recall some deep results of Drinfeld~\cite{MR2181808} on the \emph{fpqc}-local nature of the projectivity of such modules.
 We are grateful to Drinfeld for sharing with us some of his unpublished notes on the subject; several arguments in this section are essentially drawn from these notes.

-We are interested in the notion of locally free modules over $A[[u]]$ and $A((u))$, in the sense of the following definition.